 Job Support Scheme for closed business premises (JSS Closed)

-From 1 November, where a business is legally required to shut its premises as a result of local restrictions set by one of the four governments in the UK, it will be able to make JSS (Closed) claims to support the wages of its employees that cannot work in that period as a result.
+From the end of the CJRS (expected to be 31 March 2021), where a business is legally required to shut its premises as a result of local restrictions set by one of the four governments in the UK, it will be able to make JSS (Closed) claims to support the wages of its employees that cannot work in that period as a result.
 The Chancellor has explained that businesses that must shut their premises to the public but are allowed to continue providing a collection or delivery only service can make claims for staff who cannot work as a result (e.g. a restaurant switching to takeaway only services could claim for its waiting staff who cannot work).
 However, where a COVID-19 outbreak is centred on a specific business premises which is then required to shut, that business will not qualify for the scheme.

 Grant payments will cover up to two thirds of each employee’s wages (up to a maximum of £2,083 per month) for the hours not worked in a month specifically because of a local lockdown.
 This is to cover wages, and must be passed on in full to employees: employers must still deduct PAYE and pay all NIC and pension contributions.
 Employers can top-up employees’ wages (ie pay more than 66.67% of normal salary for non-worked hours) before a claim is made.

-Although the scheme is to run for six months, the Government will review it in January 2021, so it is possible that the rules and thresholds will change at that point.
+Although the scheme is to run for six months, the Government will review it half way through the six month period, so it is possible that the rules and thresholds will change at that point.
 The Government has made clear that claims will be checked by HMRC before payments are made, to reduce the chance of fraud and incorrect claims – this may create time delays in payments.

 BDO can assist you in preparing claims for the JSS schemes so that you can be sure that claims are correct and reduce the likelihood of challenge by HMRC and delays to grant payments.
 For help and support please contact Steve Talbot or Stephanie Wilson.